KDU-ČSL

-KDU-ČSL (In Czech, the initials of the Christian and Democratic Union – Czechoslovak People's Party; Křesťanská a demokratická unie – Československá strana lidová), often shortened to lidovci ("the populars"), is a Christian democratic political party in the Czech Republic, led by Marek Výborný.
+KDU-ČSL (In Czech, the initials of the Christian and Democratic Union – Czechoslovak People's Party; Křesťanská a demokratická unie – Československá strana lidová), often shortened to lidovci ("the populars"), is a Christian democratic political party in the Czech Republic, led by Jan Grolich since April 2026.
 The party has taken part in most of the Czech government coalitions since 1990, and has been represented in every parliament except for the 6th Czech parliament (2010–2013).
-It currently forms part of the Cabinet of Petr Fiala, as part of the Spolu electoral alliance.
+It currently forms part of the parliamentary opposition, having been elected on the lists of the Spolu electoral alliance.

 History

-After the collapse of the Habsburg monarchy, the dissolution of Austria-Hungary, and the formation of the First Czechoslovak Republic, Jan Šrámek helped unite a number of Catholic political parties to create the Czechoslovak People's Party in 1919.
+After the collapse of the Habsburg monarchy, the dissolution of Austria-Hungary, and the formation of the First Czechoslovak Republic, Jan Šrámek helped unite a number of Catholic political parties to create the Czechoslovak People's Party (ČSL) in 1919.
 The party remained continuously active throughout the twentieth century.
 After the German occupation of Czechoslovakia, Šrámek served as head of the Czechoslovak government in exile in the United Kingdom.
 After 1945, ČSL was part of the national unity government, forming its most right-wing section.
 It was one of many parties brought together in the National Front, which was initially a tripartisme-style coalition meant to drive out the Nazis, but was permanently used by the Communist Party of Czechoslovakia (KSČ) to control political and social activities in the country, especially after the 1948 Czechoslovak coup d'etat.

 Since the Velvet Revolution in 1989, the party has participated in almost every Czech government.
-In the June 2006 legislative election, KDU-ČSL won 7.2% of the vote and 13 out of 200 seats.
+In the June 2006 parliamentary election, KDU-ČSL won 7.2% of the vote and 13 out of 200 seats.
 However, in the 2010 election, its vote share dropped to 4.4%, and the party lost all of its seats.
-The party regained its parliamentary representation in the 2013 legislative election, winning 14 seats in the new parliament, thus becoming the first party ever to return to the Chamber of Deputies after previously dropping out.
+The party regained its parliamentary representation in the 2013 parliamentary election, winning 14 seats in the new parliament, thus becoming the first party ever to return to the Chamber of Deputies after previously dropping out.

 In 2015, the KDU-ČSL leadership established a think tank, the Institute for Christian Democratic Politics (Institut pro křesťansko-demokratickou politiku), to promote Christian Democratic political ideas.
 The foundation's headquarters are located in the party's headquarters in Palác Charitas in Prague.

-On 12 April 2017, KDU-ČSL signed an agreement with STAN to participate in 2017 legislative election as a coalition.
+On 12 April 2017, KDU-ČSL signed an agreement with STAN to participate in 2017 parliamentary election as a coalition.
 Coalition needed to get more 10% of votes get over threshold.
 The coalition disintegrated before the election, thus the party went into the elections standalone, receiving 5.8% of votes.

 In March 2019 the party was officially renamed to its common abbreviation, KDU-ČSL, and Marek Výborný became the new party leader.
 After the death of his wife, Výborný announced his resignation in November 2019 for personal reasons.

+On 24 April 2026, Jan Grolich was elected in a KDU-ČSL leadership election, with 233 out of 266 votes, as the only candidate.